The Legend of Sing Hey

 - To celebrate our communities.
 From KW to Halifax, the local yokels are holding it down.
 Come see.

 - And because this work is really fun.
 We love music, we love film, it’s a DOCUMUSICAL.

 When and how

 We are still in production!
 Although the first half of our filming took place over the month of August on Janice’s East Coast Tour, we still need to film music videos (wanna be an extra?) and interviews, draw animations and edit edit!
 Filming will continue into December, with post-production beginning in February.
-We aim to have the film complete by Spring 2017 to premiere at Rainbow Reels Queer and Trans Film Festival in Waterloo.
+We aim to have the film complete by October 2017 to premiere at Rainbow Reels Queer and Trans Film Festival in Waterloo.